M-Hassan-Maqsood/Banking_Management_System/README.md

 * **Query Parameters**
-- year - Optional.
-Filter transactions by year.
+- year (Optional) - Filter transactions by year.
-- month - Optional.
-Must be used with year.
-Filters transactions within that month.
+- month (Optional) - Filters transactions within that month.

 * **Scenarios**

 - Year + Month - Summary for that specific month.
 - Year only - Summary for the entire year.
--  No filters - Summary across all available transactions.

 ### **Implementation Details**